msteffan/fundamentals/06_chapter/02_lesson.md

 var myFriends = ['ellen', 'mary', 'doug', 'pat'];
 ```

-If we wanted to find the element `'mary'`, we would need to remember that she is the second element in the array.
+If we wanted to find the element 'mary', we would need to remember that she is the second element in the array.

-The position of `'mary'` in the array is known as its *index value* (or just *index*).
+The position of 'mary' in the array is known as its *index value* (or just *index*).

 As you can see, there are four strings contained within this array.
 - The first element (index of 0) in the array is 'ellen'.